Limi valley trek

 Question: When should I book my trip and what are the payment terms?

 Answer: Because our trips book up months in advance, we recommend booking early to avoid any kind of misunderstanding.
 We will, of course, make every effort to accommodate last moment bookings.

 And regarding the deposit, we prefer 25% advance deposit of the total price of the trip in order to confirm your reservation before you arrive in Nepal.
-And the rest of the payment can be made after your arrival in Nepal.
+The rest of the payment you can pay us on your arrival in Nepal.

 Question: Who will carry my luggage on limi valley short trekking?

 Answer: We provide porters to transfer your luggage.
 As we are a responsible trekking tour operator agency, each of our porters carries a maximum of 25 kilos of your backpack which means 2 guests (12.5 kg luggage of each guest): 1 porter basis.

 Question: How much distance do I walk each day?

 Answer: When walking in the mountains, the distance you cover each day can vary greatly due to a gradient, terrain, and altitude.
 As such it is very hard to give specific distances on each day, however, you have to be prepared to walk roughly about 5 hours each day.

 Answer: To complete wilderness trek in remote areas, trekkers should have very good camping gear.
 It is better to hike with walking poles also.
 Learn how to use trekking poles for balance and stability, whether on the sidewalk or on trails.
 Walking poles can help prevent slips and falls.
 They are just recommended but not compulsory and also find the list of other gears checklist

 Question: How much additional money do I need per day?